wp-plugins/namaste-lms/readme.txt

 - Added filers for course access to allow other plugins to add conditions
 - Added shortcode to publish a button that lets student mark lesson as completed themselves
 - Added shortcode to display the first lesson in a course
+- The [lesson-todo] shortcode will now automatically recognize if you have published the [namaste-assignments] shortcode for this lesson and will display the front-end link to submit a solution for the to-do assignments.
+This way you can entirely hide the back-end if you wish.

 = Version 1.3 =
 - The URL slugs "namaste-lesson" and "namaste-course" are now translate-able so you can use your own URL rewrites